wavefrontHQ/docs/pages/doc/cs_function.md

 Returns the time series that match the specified delta metric name, optionally filtered by sources and point tags.
 * Use `cs()` to display delta counter metrics in a time series chart or to specify the series to other functions.
-* Use `ts()` to display the time series in a time series chart, or to specify the series to other functions.
+* Use [the ts() function](ts_function.html) to display the time series in a time series chart, or to specify the series to other functions.